redis/redis-doc/commands/getbit.md

 When _offset_ is beyond the string length, the string is assumed to be a contiguous space with 0 bits.
-When _key_ does not exist it is assumed to be an empty string, so _offset_ is always out of range and the value is also assumed to be a contiguous space with 0 bits.
+When _key_ doesn't exist it is assumed to be an empty string, so _offset_ is always out of range and the value is also assumed to be a contiguous space with 0 bits.

 @return